 These drugs are not like the antibiotics used to treat infections.
 They work by altering the DNA inside cancer cells to keep them from growing and multiplying.

 Anthracyclines are anti-tumor antibiotics that interfere with enzymes involved in DNA replication.
 These drugs work in all phases of the cell cycle.
 They are widely used for a variety of cancers.

 A major concern when giving these drugs is that they can permanently damage the heart if given in high doses.
 For this reason, lifetime dose limits are often placed on these drugs.

 Anti-tumor antibiotics that are not anthracyclines include:

-These drugs interfere with enzymes called topoisomerases, which help separate the strands of DNA so they can be copied.
-They are used to treat certain leukemias, as well as lung, ovarian, gastrointestinal, and other cancers.
+These drugs interfere with enzymes called topoisomerases, which help separate the strands of DNA so they can be copied during the S phase.
+(Enzymes are proteins that cause chemical reactions in living cells.)
+Topoisomerase inhibitors are used to treat certain leukemias, as well as lung, ovarian, gastrointestinal, and other cancers.

-Treatment with topoisomerase II inhibitors increases the risk of a second cancer — acute myelogenous leukemia (AML).
-With this type of drug, a secondary leukemia can be seen as early as 2 to 3 years after the drug is given.
+Topoisomerase II inhibitors can increase the risk of a second cancer – acute myelogenous leukemia (AML) – as early as 2 to 3 years after the drug is given.

 Examples of mitotic inhibitors include:

 - Taxanes: paclitaxel (Taxol®) and docetaxel (Taxotere®)